 Ahh, salt: responsible for the salvation of many a food (or is that salivation?).
 The oldest chemical in use, salt was used in prehistoric times and there are records of its use for drycuring hams in the third century BC by the Roman Cato the Elder.
 The use of sugar as a preservative wasn’t far behind; the Romans used honey to preserve foods as well.
 And another historical preservative is vinegar, used as an acidity regulator (sounds delicious when I put it that way, no?).

 Chemical preservation has the fundamental purpose of preventing microbial growth.
 While there are plenty of other ways to preserve food, like smoking or drying, using chemicals doesn’t necessarily change flavors as much.
 Sausages, vinegar pickles, and fruit preserves all rely on chemicals to keep them safe for eating.
-Chemicals prevent microbial growth by either disrupting cells’ abilities to function, as nitrite does to sausage, or by changing any of the FAT TOM variables to be inhospitable, such as increasing acidity with vinegar or reducing moisture with sugar in fruit preserves.
+Chemicals prevent microbial growth by either disrupting cells’ abilities to function, as nitrite does to sausage, or by changing any of the

 Salt’s ability to kill pathogens and preserve things isn’t limited to foods.
 For an adult human, the lethal dose of table salt is about 80 grams—about the amount in the saltshaker on your typical restaurant table.
 Overdosing on salt is reportedly a really painful way to go, as your brain swells up and ruptures.
 Plus, it’s unlikely the emergency room physicians will correctly diagnose the cause before it’s too late.